fastlane/fastlane/RespondingToIssuesAndPullRequests.md

     - Repeat the last step for each of the related PRs that the user submitted.
 - After checking out a user’s code, you should always make sure that the tests are still working.
   - Run `bundle install` to make sure all dependencies are installed
-  - Use `bundle exec fastlane test` from the root directory to run all validation steps (tests, rubocop, etc)
+  - Use `bundle exec Fastlane test` from the root directory to run all validation steps (tests, robocop, etc)
   - Use `bundle exec rspec` from the root directory to run all tests
   - Use `bundle exec rspec [tool_name]` to run all tests for a specific tool
   - Use `bundle exec rubocop -a` to run the linter and autocorrect many of the issues it found